SymBoltz.jl: A symbolic-numeric, approximation-free, and differentiable linear Einstein-Boltzmann solver: Introduction

-More recently, the market has seen an influx of alternative solvers that target new numerical techniques, GPU parallelization, differentiability, interactivity and symbolic computation. \cite{refregierPyCosmoIntegratedCosmological2017a} published the first symbolic-numeric Boltzmann code PyCosmo\footnote{\url{https://pypi.org/project/PyCosmo/}}, which automatically generates efficient C++ ODE code from user-provided symbolic equations, performs sparsity optimization on its Jacobian matrix and avoids the use of approximation schemes to speed up and stabilize the integration. \cite{hahnDISCODJDifferentiableEinsteinBoltzmann2024} published the first differentiable Boltzmann solver DISCO-EB\footnote{\url{https://github.com/ohahn/DISCO-EB}} in the JAX framework in Python, and relaxes approximation schemes to avoid complications and overhead when switching ODEs on GPUs.
-Bolt.jl\footnote{\url{https://github.com/xzackli/Bolt.jl}} by \cite{liBoltjl2023} accomplishes much of the same in Julia.
-SymBoltz.jl\footnote{\url{https://github.com/hersle/SymBoltz.jl}} is inspired by some of these developments.
+Recently, several alternative solvers have appeared on the market.
+They target new numerical techniques, lack of approximations, differentiability, GPU parallelization, interactivity, and symbolic computation.
+PyCosmo\footnote{\url{https://pypi.org/project/PyCosmo/}} by \citet{refregierPyCosmoIntegratedCosmological2018} in Python was the first symbolic-numeric Boltzmann code that generates fast C++ code from user-provided symbolic equations, optimizes the sparse and analytical Jacobian matrix, and avoids approximation schemes.
+Bolt.jl\footnote{\url{https://github.com/xzackli/Bolt.jl}} by \citet{liBoltjl2023} in Julia is also approximation-free, supports forward-mode automatic differentiation, and uses similar differential equations solvers as SymBoltz.
+DISCO-EB\footnote{\url{https://github.com/ohahn/DISCO-EB}} by \citet{hahnDISCODJDifferentiableEinsteinBoltzmann2024} in the JAX framework in Python is also differentiable and relaxes approximation schemes to avoid overhead from switching equations on GPUs.
+SymBoltz.jl\footnote{\url{https://github.com/hersle/SymBoltz.jl}} is another Boltzmann code that brings together several of these developments.